Dynamics of the anisotropic conformal Horava theory versus its kinetic-conformal formulation: Hamiltonian analysis of the anisotropic conformal theory

 The equations of motion in the Hamiltonian formalism, after imposing the $N_i = 0$ gauge condition, are

-Taking into account that the transformation of the Lagrange multiplier $\mu$ balances the time derivative of the conformal factor (it is a gauge connection, Eq.~(\ref{mutransf})), we get that these equations are manifestly anisotropic-Weyl invariant.
+Taking into account that the transformation of the Lagrange multiplier $\mu$ balances the time derivative of the conformal factor (it is a gauge connection, Eq.~(\ref{mutransf})), we find that these equations are manifestly anisotropic-Weyl invariant.